The-AGT/bioinf-tools/README.md

 bioinformatics workflows.
 It provides utilities for:

 - **DNA/RNA Sequence Processing:**
-  Transcription, complementarity, reverse, and GC content calculation.
+  Transcription, complementarity, reversal, and GC content calculation.
 - **FASTQ Filtering:**
   Filter FASTQ files based on GC content, sequence length, and quality.
 - **Bioinformatics File Processing:**
-  Convert and process FASTA, BLAST, and GBK file formats.
+  Conversion and processing of FASTA, BLAST, and GBK file formats.

 Leveraging industry-standard libraries such as Biopython, this toolkit
-ensures reliability and performance for research and production environments.
+ensures reliability and performance for both research and production environments.

 ---